 They might not boast the long stretches of powdery sands of other area, but Amalfi still offers some of the best beaches in Italy.
 Renowned for having a chic sense of style that’s long been loved by Hollywood royalty, this rugged coastline is just as scenic, with plenty of trendy beach bars, restaurants and boutiques to enjoy.

 14. Marina Grande Beach, Capri

-Once a charming fishing village, Marina Grande Beach is now one of the most popular spots in Amalfi.
+Once a charming fishing village on the island of Capri, Marina Grande Beach is now one of the most popular spots.
 As the largest beach in the area, it can draw in big crowds in the summer months, though with good reason.
 Along with lounging on the pebbled shore, you can explore the town with its candy-coloured houses, wander past the fishing boats in the dock, visit the 5th century church and climb the 921 stone steps to soak in the views.
-Stay at Grand Hotel Quisisiana to be just steps away.

 15. Marina di Praia, Praiano

 Another of the most iconic beaches in Italy is the striking Marina di Praia in Positano.
 Nestled between two dramatic cliffs, this spot has a long history as being an important part of the village’s fishing industry.
 Today, there are still plenty of pretty coloured boats lining the rocky bay, where you can relax and admire the scenery.
 To stretch your legs, head out along the walkway and take rest at one of the restaurants.
 Nearby, you can stay at the ever chic Le Sirenuse.